michaelwjohnson/dcgan-mode-collapse-study/ASSIGNMENT_WALKTHROUGH.md

 # └── README.md         # Documentation
 ```

+### Step 1.9: Document Container Setup

-### Step 1.7: Document Container Setup
+### Step 1.9: Document Container Setup

 Update your `README.md` with:
-- Container image and version
+- Base container image and version
+- Custom container definition location
-- How to pull the container
+- How to build the custom container
 - How to run test jobs
 - Any cluster-specific instructions

-✅ **Checkpoint:** You should now have a working GPU environment with the NVIDIA container.
+✅ **Checkpoint:** You should now have a working GPU environment with your custom container built from `container/apptainer.def`.

 ---